-- Consume a diverse and nutritious diet and avoid fatty foods.
+Consume a diverse and nutritious diet and avoid fatty foods.

-- Eat small portions of food six times daily instead of three sumptuous meals.
+Do not skip meals or take a long break between them.
+Eat frequently and eat small portions of food six times daily instead of three sumptuous meals.

-- Cut down on your intake of processed foods as they may contain resistant starch, which is not easy to digest.
+Cut down on your intake of processed foods as they may contain resistant starch, which is not easy to digest.

 Similarly, limit your intake of carbonated drinks as they can contribute to the buildup of abdominal gas.